Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Conclusion

 For estimating these three parameters we propose CMmod, a minimum distance approach based on a modification of the Cramér-von Mises distance.
 Our simulation study illustrates the suitability of the CMmod estimation, although the bias and RMSE are slightly higher in case of a low extremal index $\theta$ and Mittag-Leffler and exponentially distributed waiting times compared to the other scenarios we considered.
 In the special cases $\beta = 1$ and $\theta = 1$ it performs competitively and sometimes even better than common estimation methods designed for these scenarios.
-In our simulations and real data analysis a parameter which was not needed for describing the data was often estimated to be equal or very close to 1.
+In our simulations and real data analysis a parameter which was not needed for describing the data was often estimated to be equal or close to 1.
 Thus, there seems to be little disadvantage when fitting the more general FCPP model, except for the longer computing time.
-We thus do not need to decide in advance which of the mathematical causes of clustering provides the better description of the data.
+We thus do not need to decide in advance which model for clustering provides the better description of the data.

-In our application to mid-latitude winter cyclones in western Europe we have seen that different models provide the best fit to the data depending on the exact location (off-shore in the Atlantic, west shore of Europe, interior of the continent, in the mountains, etc.).
-This indicates the potential usefulness of the general modelling approach proposed here but further studies are needed to validate these practical results.
+In our application to mid-latitude winter cyclones we have illustrated that the IETs occur in clusters and are poorly described by the exponential distribution.
+We have seen that different (sub)models provide the best fit to the data depending on the exact location (off-shore in the Atlantic, west shore of Europe, interior of the continent, in the mountains, etc.).
+Simulations confirm that the proposed bootstrap tests offer a conservative approach for classifying whether fitting the FCPP model is required or if a submodel suffices for the data.
+This study has not addressed the issue of seasonality and trends, such as those potentially driven by climate change, although increasing storm intensity could be expected as global temperatures rise (\cite{Karwat2022}).